mustbeperfect/definitive-opensource/source/components/header.md

 > [!TIP]
-> Discussions and contributions are welcome!
-This project is in it's early stages and a lot hasn't been ironed out yet.
+> A great place to start contributing is to check the [backlog](resources/dev/BACKLOG.md) and determine their status to go on the list.
 For more information on [contributing](.github/CONTRIBUTING.md) and [guidelines](.github/GUIDELINES.md) for open-source software submissions, consult their respective pages.

 > [!NOTE]
 > My MacOS [configuration](https://docs.google.com/document/d/1QF7wpvlFG7mfWtCGrFfyIUwgYzOYeSBDAIDvgiIJk44/edit?usp=sharing).